john-maurer/Maurer.OktaFilter/README.md

 ## Outcomes

 - **Lower cost & latency** — tokens are cached and reused across requests (and across instances with a distributed cache), reducing round-trips to OKTA.
-- **Resilience by default** — transient auth failures (401/403/407) are retried using Polly; retry count and delay are controlled via `Settings.RETRIES` and `Settings.RETRYSLEEP`.
+- **Resilience by default** — transient auth failures (401/403/407) are retried using Polly; retry count and delay are controlled via `Settings.RETRIES` and `Settings.SLEEP`.
-- **Predictable expiration** — cache entries honor `Settings.TOKENLIFETIME`; a new token is acquired automatically on cache miss or expiry.
+- **Predictable expiration** — cache entries honor `Settings.LIFETIME`; a new token is acquired automatically on cache miss or expiry.
 - **Simple composition** — the `IAsyncActionFilter` encapsulates the handshake so controllers stay focused on business logic; everything is wired via DI.
 - **Pluggable storage** — works with in-memory, Redis, or SQL Server distributed cache behind `IDistributedCache`.
 - **Security baseline** — `TokenService` enforces HTTPS token endpoints and uses typed JSON parsing; scopes and grant type are explicit via settings.